crate/cratedb-toolkit/doc/io/mongodb/loader.md

 URL query parameter `batch-size` to the source URL, like `mongodb+srv://managed.mongodb.net/ticker/stocks?batch-size=5000`.

+### Filter
+Use the HTTP URL query parameter `filter` on the source URL, like `&filter={"exchange": {"$eq": "NASDAQ"}}`, in order to provide a MongoDB query filter as a JSON string.
+It works in the same way like `mongoexport`'s `--query` option.
+On more complex query expressions, make sure to properly encode the right value using URL/Percent Encoding.

+### Limit
+Use the HTTP URL query parameter `limit` on the source URL, like `&limit=100`, in order to limit processing to a total number of records.

 ### Offset
 Use the HTTP URL query parameter `offset` on the source URL, like `&offset=42`, in order to start processing at this record from the beginning.

-### Limit
-Use the HTTP URL query parameter `limit` on the source URL, like `&limit=100`, in order to limit processing to a total number of records.

 ## Zyp Transformations
 You can use [Zyp Transformations] to change the shape of the data while being